 In Kasselberg, the Eagle and Wolf Park is housed around the ruins of a 12th century castle and features wolf enclosures, eagles, hawks and wild boars.
 There are daily flight shows and wolf-feeding sessions (although due to deconfinement there will be no commentary from staff).
 It is open daily and you can view winter and summer opening times and entry prices here.

 Interesting for teenagers as well as younger children, the Mayern-Koblenz Volcano Park connects three parks in the Eifel region with exhibits on volcanoes, archaeology, industrial history and educations trails.
 The museum incorporates 25 stations which can be seen in one visit using either four main roads or hiking/cycle paths.
 These include a Roman mine, the spectacular Andernach Geyser, and the Mendig lava dome and lava cellars.
 Exhibits are interactive and educative.
 You can check out current opening times at the different sites here.

 Mainz – home of the printing press

-The state capital, Mainz is a more than two hour drive from Luxembourg City, but it features a beautiful 1000 year old Romanesque Cathedral with ornate tombstones, and is home to the Gutenberg Museum (opposite the Cathedral).
-The Cathedral is currently closed outside of church services, but you can still admire its exterior.
+The state capital, Mainz is a more than a two-hour drive from Luxembourg City, but it features a beautiful 1000 year old Romanesque Cathedral with ornate tombstones, and is home to the Gutenberg Museum (opposite the Cathedral).

 Suspended bridge – Geierlay

 If you fancy a good scare, walk across this bridge constructed in 2015 which is 360m long and 100m above ground and sways as you walk.
 You can park in nearby Morsdorf and take one of two walking routes to the bridge (1.2km from the visitor centre in Morsdorf).
-There are restrictions and timed flows of pedestrian traffic across the bridge to meet social distancing requirements.
-You can find more information on this here.
+You can walk different signposted circuits around the beautiful countryside of the bridge, covering 3-14km.